Craig Moore: Newcastle United

-On 30 July 2005, he signed a two-year deal at Newcastle United to play for the first time in the Premier League.
+On 30 July 2005, Moore signed a two-year deal at Newcastle United to play for the first time in the Premier League.

 Moore made his competitive Newcastle United debut on 22 March 2006 against Chelsea in the FA Cup quarter-final, becoming the second Australian to play for the Magpies after Dave Mitchell who had a loan spell at St James' Park in the 1990–91 season.
 Moore's actual first game came at home to Yeading in which he scored one of five goals.
-Injuries ruined Moore's Newcastle career, and he only made eight premiership appearances in the 2005–06 season.
+Following this, he started in the remaining matches of the 2005–06 season, playing in the centre–back position.
+However, Injuries ruined Moore's Newcastle career, and he only made eight premiership appearances in the 2005–06 season.
+Due to injuries when Moore started out at the club, newspaper The Northern Echo branded him as the 'Invisible Man'.

-Moore was then injured in November 2006 and was ruled out for several months.
-He returned but struggled to get back into the team, with Peter Ramage, Steven Taylor, and Titus Bramble keeping him out.
-After Titus Bramble's dip in form, Moore returned to the first team.
+Ahead of the 2006–07season, Moore was placed on a transfer list by manager Glenn Roeder and was linked with a move to A-League club, but the move did not happen.
+He’s also stated about regaining his fitness in order to win his first team place at Newcastle United.
+Since the start of the 2006–07 season, Moore became a first team regular, forming a centre–back partnership with Titus Bramble.
+He then captained his first match at Newcastle United, helping the club win 1–0 against Palermo in the UEFA Cup match on 2 November 2006.
+However, Moore was then injured with a torn hamstring in November 2006 and was ruled out for several months.
+He previously suffered a knee injury earlier in the 2006–07 season, but recovered quickly.
+Moore returned but he struggled to get back into the team, with Peter Ramage, Steven Taylor, and Bramble keeping him out.
+After Bramble's dip in form, Moore returned to the first team, appearing four times.
+However, his return was short–lived when he suffered another injury that eventually saw him sidelined for the rest of the 2006–07 season.
 Moore made 17 premiership appearances in the 2006–07 season.

 On 16 May 2007, it was announced that Moore's contract would not be renewed, and he was released by the club.
 He made 31 appearances for Newcastle.